At SRD Homes in Hyderabad, 40 children share three worn-out computers.

 Four months.
 Two hours of mentoring each week.
 One hour of self-learning every day.

-Tech felt
+Tech felt intimidating

 None of them had used an online learning platform before.
 Even logging in was a challenge at first.